simon-ricketts/DriverMonitoringSystem/README.md

 # Driver Monitoring System

 The Driver Monitoring System is a system used to aggregate biometric data from the attached user and determine whether they are in a medically fit state to drive.
-The system utilises 5 sensors: A Webcam to detect emotional status, a Pulse Sensor, an Electromyography sensor, a Temperature Sensor, and a Galvanic Skin Response sensor.
+The system utilises five sensors: A Webcam to detect emotional status, a Pulse Sensor, an Electromyography sensor, a Temperature Sensor, and a Galvanic Skin Response sensor.

 # Hardware